Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Introduction

 In this study, we present a \textbf{D}eep \textbf{Evi}dential \textbf{S}egmentation model (\textbf{DEviS}) for identifying reliable medical image segmentation regions that seamlessly integrates with existing base frameworks, offering efficient confidence assessment, robustness, and well-calibrated results.
 Our work also explores the potential of DEviS in clinical applications.
-The key contributions of this study are threefold: 1) we derive probabilities and uncertainties for different class segmentation problems via Subjective Logic (SL) theory, where the Dirichlet distribution parameterizes the distribution of probabilities for different classes of the segmentation results.
-2) we develop a trainable calibrated uncertainty penalty (CUP) to generate more calibrated confidence and maintain the segmentation performance of the base network.
-3) we develop an uncertainty-aware filtering (UAF) strategy to facilitate the translation of DEviS into clinical applications.
-This strategy enables the detection of OOD data and provides insights into image data quality.
-It was validated using three clinical public datasets for the aforementioned strategy.
-4) We conducted extensive experiments on three publicly available datasets: ISIC2018, LiTS2017, and BraTS2019.
-Our objective was to verify the accuracy and robustness of the model in predicting standard and adversarial samples, which include noise, blurred, and randomly masked, while also assessing the efficiency and reliability of uncertainty estimation.
-To reiterate, we establish an easily portable framework towards achieving reliable medical image segmentation.
+The key contributions of this study are fourfold: \begin{itemize} \item [1)] We derive probabilities and uncertainties for different class segmentation problems via Subjective Logic (SL) theory, where the Dirichlet distribution parameterizes the distribution of probabilities for different classes of the segmentation results. \item [2)] A trainable calibrated uncertainty penalty (CUP) is developed to generate more calibrated confidence and maintain the segmentation performance of the base network. \item [3)] An uncertainty-aware filtering (UAF) strategy is proposed to facilitate the translation of DEviS into clinical applications. \item [4)] We conducted extensive experiments on four publicly available datasets to evaluate the model with different backbone's accuracy and robustness in predicting both standard and adversarial samples, including those with noise, blur, and random masking.
+Additionally, we assessed the efficiency and reliability of uncertainty estimation. \item [5)] Four other publicly available datasets were used to simulate clinical applications, validating the effectiveness of the UAF strategy through image quality assessment and out-of-distribution (OOD) detection experiments, as well as evaluating the generalization capabilities of the CUP strategy.
+Furthermore, the proposed DEviS method was extended to semi-supervised medical image segmentation, where it demonstrated strong robustness under noisy conditions, further supporting its practical applicability. \end{itemize} To reiterate, we establish an easily portable framework for achieving reliable medical image segmentation.
+Compared to our previous conference version~\cite{zou2022tbrats}, we have made substantial improvements in several key aspects.
+First, we introduce a trainable calibrated uncertainty penalty to produce more reliable confidence estimates, thereby preserving the segmentation performance of the base network.
+Second, we design an UAF strategy to facilitate the integration of DEviS into clinical workflows.
+We also conduct clinical studies involving OOD data detection and image quality assessment, viewed through the lens of segmentation uncertainty.
+Finally, we perform extensive experiments on diverse datasets to comprehensively evaluate the accuracy, robustness, and reliability of our model.